New inmates at Adams County prison cause record COVID-19 spike - Mississippi's Best Community Newspaper

 Southern Region Communications Director Bryan Cox of the U.S. Immigration and Customs Enforcement Agency and Adams County Correctional Facility Warden Shawn Gillis did not respond to calls and messages requesting comment for this story.

-In the week of April 20 to May 3, Adams County had the sixth highest incidence rate — cases by population — of any county in the state with 97 new cases, according to graphs from MSDH.
+In the week of April 20 to May 3, Adams County had the sixth-highest incidence rate — cases by population — of any county in the state with 97 new cases, according to graphs from MSDH.

 The total number of cases in Adams County since last year now stands at 2,868 cases with another 22 cases added Wednesday.